jackericson98/vorpy/README.md

 #### Pymol

 Pymol is currently the best way to view the data produced from vorpy and can be downloaded here: https://pymol.org/2/ .
 Once downloaded run the software through one of the processes above and drag the output files (.off) and the system files (.pdb) into the pymol frame.
 Be sure to use the "set_pymol_atoms.pml" script to get accurately set atom radii.

-#### VMD
+#### plot_net

-I have never tried vmd
+For small systems, the plot_net function in Visualize.mpl_visualize can be used

 ## Citation

 [![DOI](https://zenodo.org/badge/502126698.svg)](https://zenodo.org/badge/latestdoi/502126698)